 Bowden scores 18 as Tennessee upsets No. 20 Washington 75-62

-TORONTO (AP) -- Tennessee coach Rick Barnes is a big believer in challenging his teams with tough non-conference schedules.
+TORONTO — Tennessee coach Rick Barnes is a big believer in challenging his teams with tough non-conference schedules.

 On Saturday, Barnes’ squad passed its first test in style.